havardhvestbo/GreenHouseApp/README.md

 Here you can reflect on the result.
 What is working well?
 What is not working well and why?

-# Conclusion and future work
+# Conclusion and Future Work

 ** SHORT SUMMARY OF WORK DONE SO FAR **